zbtolon/get-support/howtogetsupport.md

 To access the Support Center, log in to the {{site.data.keyword.Bluemix_notm}} console, and click **Support** from the menu bar.

 Review the recommended topics section to get a quick overview of {{site.data.keyword.Bluemix_notm}} documentation.
 The recommended topics offer common tasks based on what is provisioned on your account.
 You can search by offering to view topics based on a specific offering.
-You also can view and search through Popular FAQs.
+You also can view and search through Featured FAQs.
 If you experience problems with {{site.data.keyword.Bluemix}}, you can create and manage support cases from the Support Center.
 If you have technical questions, you can find a link to Stack Overflow by going to the **Still need help** section.

 If you have a basic, advanced, or premium [support plan](/docs/get-support?topic=get-support-support-plans#support-plans), you can find contact numbers to get help.
 Premium and advanced support can chat with a support agent for additional help.